Countermeasure

 A countermeasure is a measure or action taken to counter or offset another one.
 As a general concept, it implies precision and is any technological or tactical solution or system designed to prevent an undesirable outcome in the process.
-The first known use of the term was in 1923.
+The first known use of the term according to the Merriam-Webster dictionary was in 1923.

 Countermeasures can refer to the following disciplinary spectrum: